Recruiter2/starAc/README.md

 Forked from https://github.com/javiertoledo/bootstrap-rating-input

 I just update bootstrap version to 4.0.0 and new fontawesome icons.
+(Recruiter2 : thanks for downgrading from bootstrap 5 💩)

 As a new specification div render!